Differential Galois groups of $G$-connections with Coxeter singularities: Introduction

-The Galois theory of differential equations, developed by Picard and Vessiot, associates to every $n^{\mathrm{th}}$ order linear differential equation an algebraic subgroup of $\GL_n$ called the \emph{differential Galois group}.
-This algebraic group is finite (resp. solvable) if and only if the solutions to the differential equation are algebraic (resp.
-Liouvillian, i.e. can be built out of algebraic functions using standard operations).
-On the other hand, if the differential Galois group is ``close" to $\GL_n$, then the solutions are in some sense as far as possible from algebraic functions.
-This is one way to see that important special functions, such as generic hypergeometric or Airy functions, are far from being algebraic.
-Computing differential Galois groups is therefore a crucial, albeit challenging, task and has been the subject of active research ever since the inception of the theory, cf. \cite{Schwarz, Kolchin, Katz87, BH, Katz90, SV}.
+The Galois theory of differential equations, developed by Picard and Vessiot, associates to an $n$th order linear differential equation an algebraic subgroup of $\GL_n$, called the \emph{differential Galois group}.\footnote{Indeed, differential Galois theory was a major impetus for the development of linear algebraic groups in the mid-$20$th century, cf. \cite{BorelHistory}.} This group is finite (resp. solvable) if and only if the solutions are algebraic (resp.
+Liouvillian).
+On the other hand, if this group is ``large'', then the solutions are far from being algebraic.
+Computing differential Galois groups is therefore crucial for understanding special functions such as hypergeometric or Airy functions \cite{Schwarz, Kolchin, Katz87, BH, Katz90, SV, MRS, HMO, BHHW}.

-The geometry underpinning differential equations emerged from Riemann's study of the local system of solutions to the hypergeometric differential equation on the punctured projective line.
-In the geometric framework, the emphasis shifts from differential equations to vector bundles on curves equipped with flat connections.
-In his influential paper \cite{Katz87}, Katz gives the following criterion for determining differential Galois groups: \begin{thm}[Katz] Suppose $\nabla$ is a rank $n$ algebraic connection with trivial determinant on a complex algebraic curve.
-Assume \begin{enumerate} \item[(i)] the Zariski closure of the image of the monodromy map of $\nabla$, considered as a holomorphic connection on the corresponding Riemann surface, is connected; and \item[(ii)] the connection $\nabla$ has a singular point where the slope is $r/n$, $\gcd(r,n)=1$. \end{enumerate} Then the differential Galois group of $\nabla$ is either $\SL_n$ or, if $n$ is even and $\nabla$ is self-dual, $\mathrm{Sp}_{n}$. \end{thm}

-The goal of this paper is to generalise Katz's theorem to the setting of $G$-connections, where $G$ is a simple complex algebraic group.
-Here, by a $G$-connection, we mean a $G$-bundle on a complex curve equipped with a (flat algebraic) connection.
-As noted in \cite{FG, CK, BSminimal}, the notion of slope can be generalised to this setting.